cs0320/class-livecode/F24/sep26-nyt/README.md

         - `NewRound.tsx` (one of these for entering a new round)
           - `ControlledInput.tsx` (used so React can manage the state of the input box)

+### Packages

+* `npm outdated` will give you a table of requested version numbers vs. current version.

 ## Notes on Playwright

 See [README.tests.md](./README.tests.md).
 The tests that I wrote for this example are all in [tests/app.spec.ts](./tests/app.spec.ts).